-Motors used in continuous duty must be protected against overloads by means of a motor integral device, generally a thermal relay with rated or adjustable current equal to or below the value obtained by multiplying the rated current of the motor at full load by:
+Motors used in continuous duty must be protected against overloads by means of a motor integral device, or an independent protection device, which is generally a thermal relay with rated or adjustable current equal to or below the value obtained by multiplying the full load motor supply current by:

-1.25 for motors with service factor equal to or above 1.15;

-1.15 for motors with service factor equal to 1.0.
-Motors also have temperature sensors to be used as protection devices against excessive temperature rise (in case of overloads, lack of motor ventilation).
+- 1.25 for motors with service factor equal to or above 1.15: - 1.15 for motors with service factor equal to 1.0.
+Motors also have protection devices against overheating (in cases of overloads, locked rotor, low voltage, lack of motor ventilation).